Dorothy Lawrence: Early life

-There is some discrepancy in her parentage.
-The Oxford Dictionary of National Biography (which at time of publication in 2004 did not mention details of her life after 1919) reports that Lawrence was born on 4 October 1896 in Polesworth, Warwickshire and was the second daughter of Thomas Hartshorn Lawrence and Mary Jane Beddall.
-Other sources confirm this information and specify that Dorothy's parents were not married.
-Because she was therefore illegitimate, when her mother died in 1909, the teenage girl was adopted by wealthy and respected church guardians Mrs Josephine Fitzgerald and her husband in Salisbury.
+The Oxford Dictionary of National Biography (which at time of publication in 2004 did not mention details of her life after 1919) erroneously reports Lawrence was born on 4 October 1896 in Polesworth, Warwickshire, the second daughter of Thomas Hartshorn Lawrence and Mary Jane Beddall..

+This is evidently not the case, as a simple check shows: their daughter, Dorothy Lawrence aged 14, appears in the 1911 census with her parents, while in the same census 23-year-old Dorothy Lawrence, single, born in Shepherd's Bush is a journalist, boarding with other lady boarders at 9 Beaumont Cres, Fulham, West Kensington.
+Further, in the 1939 WW2 Ration Register she was aged 51, and her death age in 1964 was recorded as 76 on her death certificate.